 This recipe involves tempering two times, and this is the second time.
 All items are available or already in your kitchen closets.
 We need cumin, dry red chilli, Kasuri methi, asafoetida & melted butter.
 If you prefer ghee instead of butter, then go for it.

 Our double tadka Dhaba style dal palak ingredients are complete.
-It’s now time to make.
+It’s now time to make it.
 Let’s do it.

 Making Dal Palak with Double Tadka